Family and Friends

-Support for Family, Friends and Caregivers
+Support for Family, Friends, and Caregivers

+Cancer doesn’t affect only the person with the illness.
+It affects their family members and friends as well.
 Some family members and friends are direct caregivers.
 Others might play a more supporting role, helping with meals or children’s carpools.
-Still other might be providing support from a distance.
+Still others might be providing support from a distance.
 Regardless of the role you are playing, rest assured that it is having an important impact on your friend or family member facing cancer.

 What to Expect: The Cancer Journey

 As a family member or friend, you will be accompanying your loved one through their cancer journey.
 You may join the journey at the start.
 Or you may be jumping in midstream.
 These are some aspects of cancer you may encounter.

 The Cancer Diagnosis

 After receiving a cancer diagnosis, your friend or family member will be gathering information and making treatment decisions.
 Navigating the healthcare system — the tests, doctor’s appointments, figuring out insurance, and more — can feel overwhelming.
 We provide resources, tips, and guides that can help them gain a sense of control as they face decisions about their treatment and care.